Cervical screening coverage falls for second consecutive year

 5. The nine reporting regions are North East, North West, Yorkshire and Humber, East Midlands, West Midlands, East of England, London, South East and South West Time from screening to receipt of test results as measured by expected date of delivery is calculated from summing monthly data for local authorities.

 6. Of those aged 25 to 64 tested in the year, over 2.5 million (82.5 per cent) were tested following an invitation from the screening programme.
-The remaining women (17.5 per cent) had screening tests not prompted by the programme, i.e. test initiated by the sample taker or by the woman, without her necessarily having been invited by the screening programme.
+The remaining women (17.5 per cent) had screening tests not prompted by the programme, for example a test initiated by the sample taker or by the woman, without her necessarily having been invited by the screening programme.

 7. For media enquires please contact email@example.com or telephone 0300 30 33 888.